Do Suffering Bottoms Go To Heaven?

 “…”

-Before Gyu-yeon had checked Naru’s expression, he turned his pale hand over to see if it was injured.
-He was startled because Naru had cried as if he’d cut himself, but his hand didn’t have a single scratch.
+Before Gyu-yeon had checked Naru’s expression, he turned hos pale hand over to see if it was injured.
+He was startled because he had cried as if he’d cut herself, but his hand had not a single scratch.

 “Ah, I thought I’d cut myself…”